 Annual Scientific Meeting and Annual General Meeting

 is the premier meeting, rotating around the country, with invited international and national experts giving plenary sessions and focussed topic reviews.
 There are also scientific presentations by clinicians and basic scientists in oral and poster fora.
-Venue for the 2017 meeting is Dunedin, 2-5 May.

 The Diabetes Nurse Specialist and Dietitians’ Special Interest Group Study Days, including a Podiatry Special Interest Group, Registrar Training Day and Primary Care Day will also be held here.